Missouri Eviction Notices

-The Missouri month-to-month termination letter, pursuant to Section 441.060, is used to inform a month-to-month tenant of the landlord’s intention to terminate the lease/rental agreement.
-No reason is necessary to terminate a month-to-month (or “at-will”) tenancy, however the termination cannot be discriminatory or retaliatory in …
+The Missouri month-to-month termination letter is used to inform a tenant of the landlord’s intention to terminate their rental agreement.
+No reason is necessary to terminate a month-to-month (or “at-will”) tenancy, however, the termination cannot be discriminatory or retaliatory in …

 How to Evict a Tenant (Process)